yamtimor/yamtimor/README.md

 ## ✨ A Bit Extra

-Outside of code, I’m a professional jazz pianist — 20 years at the keys.
+Outside of code, I’m a professional jazz pianist.
 I bring the same mindset to engineering: fluidity, structure, and expression.

 ## 🤝 Connect